How are the classes organised?

-At Hardwick Primary we plan and teach our curriculum in ‘phases’ rather than separate year groups:
+We plan and teach our curriculum in ‘phases’, which incorporate the separate year groups:

 - Reception – known as the Early Years phase